Thorntown, Indiana

 Thorntown is a town in Sugar Creek Township, Boone County, Indiana.
-The population was 1,520 at the time of the 2010 census.
+The population was 1,432 at the time of the 2020 census.
 Thorntown is located in northwestern Boone County, about halfway between Lafayette and Indianapolis.

 History

-The first permanent settlement at Thorntown was made in 1827.
-A post office was established at Thorntown in 1830.
-Thorntown was platted in 1831.
+The first permanent settlement at Thorntown was made in 1827 when a man named George Harness established a trading post in the area.
+Thorntown was officially founded by Cornelius Westfall, who platted the town on April 10, 1830.
+A post office was established at Thorntown the same year.
 Thorntown is the English translation for the name of a former Native American village located there.

 The Thorntown Public Library was listed on the National Register of Historic Places in 1986.